maxjewell99/Google-Data-Analytics-Capstone-Project/README.md

 ## About Cyclistic
 Cyclistic is a bike-share system aiming to increase annual memberships by understanding how casual and annual riders use their bikes differently.
 This analysis explores ride patterns to inform marketing and operational strategies.

+My business task was to analyze and compare the usage behavior of annual members and casual riders using Cyclistic bike-share data, in order to provide data-driven insights that will support the development of targeted marketing strategies aimed at converting casual riders into annual members.

 ## What I Learned
 Throughout this project, I enhanced my skills in data cleaning, exploratory data analysis, data visualization, and business storytelling.
 I gained hands-on experience working with imperfect data and learned how to draw actionable insights for stakeholders.